Regret, stability & fairness in matching markets with bandit learners: DISCUSSION

 Finally, note that the results in this section hold with small modifications, such as if users and providers are switched; if $\cC(u,p ; \psi) = g(p ; \psi) - c_1$, $\cC(p,u ; \psi) = 0$, and $\cT = 0$; or if $\cC(u,p ; \psi) = c_2 + (1 - \gamma') g(p ; \psi)$, $\cT(u,p ; \psi) = - \gamma ' g(p ; \psi)$, $\cC(p,u ; \psi) = c_1 - (1 - \gamma') g(p ; \psi)$, and $cT(p,u ; \psi) = \gamma' g(p ; \psi)$.

-\section{Discussion}
+\section{DISCUSSION}

 \textbf{Summary}.
-In this work, we model the sequential decision-making of learning agents under uncertainty and competition by blending the matching and MAB problems.
+In this work, we model matching under learning by blending the matching and MAB problems.
 As in the two-sided matching problem, users compete for matches with providers, and vice versa.
-As in the MAB problem, agents do not know their preferences over matches a priori and must learn them from experience.
+As in the MAB problem, agents do not know their preferences \emph{a priori} and must learn them from experience.